 Can Bleach Kill Bed Bug Eggs?

-Yes, bleach can kill bed bug eggs but — like with alcohol — it’s NOT recommended.
+Yes, bleach can kill bed bug eggs but it’s NOT recommended.

 Bleach is a harsh chemical cleaning solution that contains sodium hypochlorite.
 This reacts with water to produce hypochlorous acid, which breaks down and kills bed bugs and their eggs.